 The memory of Pope Gregory XV resounds on this great Solemnity as, in 1621, he declared the 19th of March an obligatory Feast for the most powerful and humble Saint of the Church: Saint Joseph.
 St Matthew’s Gospel speaks of him as a “just man” who was willing to fulfil God's will.
 Saint Joseph gave his life to a project that transcended him.
 He took Mary as his wife and stood beside her as a faithful spouse taking paternal responsibility for the Son she conceived by the power of the Holy Spirit.
 St Matthew presents Joseph as an obedient man that accepted God’s will and knew how to take care of the people entrusted to him.
 When the Angel told him to escape Herod’s threats and take refuge in Egypt, he demonstrated his paternal care for Jesus by protecting him.

-The feast of the Immaculate Conception 2020 marked the 150th anniversary of the proclamation of St Joseph as Patron of the Universal Church.
 On the 8th December 1870, Pope Pius IX proclaimed the decree, Quemadmodum Deus entrusting the Church to the protection of Saint Joseph.
 The decree has an interesting historical context because the time was marked with an important event for the Catholic Church in Italy with the loss of the Papal States and the end of the temporal power of the Papacy.
 These sad events were felt in the whole of the Church and so Pope Pius IX promulgated the decree entrusting the Church to the care of Saint Joseph.
 “And now therefore, when in these most troublesome times the Church is beset by enemies on every side, and is weighed down by calamities so heavy that ungodly men assert that the gates of hell have at length prevailed against her, the venerable prelates of the whole Catholic world have presented to the Sovereign Pontiff their own petitions and those of the faithful committed to their charge, praying that he would deign to constitute St. Joseph Patron of the Church.”

 Pope Pius XI also entrusted the Universal Church to Saint Joseph’s care during in three discourses given in 1928, 1935 and 1937.
 In these speeches he defined St Joseph as “the powerful defender against world atheism” that seeks the dissolution of Christian nations.